D-generous/grid/README.md

 more about your project
 It explaim more details about my project
-Honestly,Alok is a grade 10 bastard
+Honestly,Alok is a grade 10 bastard,that is not negotiable